This article was recently updated to reflect updates in the case.

-Britney Spears’ father was initially appointed as conservator in both roles, although he shared responsibility for the estate with a co-conservator.
-Due to ill health, he stepped down as conservator of the person on a temporary basis in 2019.
+Her father, Jamie Spears, was initially appointed as conservator in both roles, although he shared responsibility for the estate with a co-conservator.

-In order to obtain probate conservatorship, the proposed conservator must provide clear and convincing evidence to the court that the conservatorship is necessary to protect the proposed conservatee, and that this is the least restrictive measure available to create that protection.
-One aspect of the evidence required is a capacity declaration – a written statement detailing the nature of the proposed conservatee’s incapacity, provided by a doctor who has examined them.
+In order to obtain probate conservatorship, the proposed conservator must provide clear and convincing evidence to the court that it is necessary to protect the proposed conservatee, including a statement from a doctor who has examined them, and that this is the least restrictive measure available to create that protection.

 Is there an equivalent in Scotland?

-Both conservatorships and guardianships are intended as protective measures for those who are unable to make their own decisions.
-So, why has Britney Spears’ conservatorship become so controversial, and is the Scottish system vulnerable to the same criticisms?
+So, why was Britney Spears’ conservatorship controversial, and is the Scottish system vulnerable to the same criticisms?

-One of the criticisms levelled at Britney Spears’ conservatorship is the speed with which it was granted.
-Within days of entering hospital under an involuntary psychiatric hold in February 2008, she become subject to a temporary conservatorship.
-This was extended on various occasions until it was eventually made permanent eight months later.
+Within days of entering hospital under an involuntary psychiatric hold in February 2008, the singer became subject to a temporary conservatorship.
+This was extended until being made permanent eight months later.

-It would not be possible to obtain a guardianship order within a few days, given the requirement to give 21 days’ notice to all interested parties (although it is possible to request the appointment of an interim guardian in the summary application for a maximum period of three months).
-Practically speaking, given the requirement to submit three separate reports, and the pressures on court time, it is likely that obtaining a guardianship order would take considerably longer.
+It would not be possible to obtain a guardianship order this quickly, for the reasons set out above.
 This can lead to the unfortunate scenario where an adult is deemed incapable to make their own decisions, but lacks anyone else to do so for them.

-Jamie Spears has been financially compensated for his work as conservator, earning a percentage of his daughter’s contracts, while his co-conservator of the estate reportedly receives a salary of $426,000 per year.
+As conservator, Jamie Spears earned a percentage of his daughter’s contracts, while his co-conservator of the estate reportedly received an annual salary of $426,000.

-In Scotland, whether or not a guardian is entitled to be remunerated is a judgement for the sheriff.
-The starting point is that there is a presumption against guardians with welfare powers being financially compensated, but a presumption in favour of guardians with financial powers receiving remuneration.
-Whether this is appropriate entirely depends on whether compensating the guardian will benefit the adult, and may depend on the size and complexity of the estate to be managed.
-If the sheriff decides that the guardian should receive remuneration, it is for the Public Guardian to set the rate.
+In Scotland, whether a guardian is entitled to be remunerated is a judgement for the sheriff and depends on factors such as whether this will benefit the adult, and the size and complexity of their estate.
+If the sheriff decides in favour of remuneration, it is for the Public Guardian to set the rate.
 It seems unlikely that a guardian would receive anything comparable to the sums outlined above.

 Inability to oppose

-In Scotland, notice must be served on all ‘interested parties’ at least 21 days before the guardianship hearing, and despite having been judged to lack capacity, this will always include the individual concerned, and they are always entitled to lodge objections.
-One of the guiding principles of the Adults with Incapacity (Scotland) Act 2000 is that the present and past wishes and feelings of the individual must be taken into account.
-It is therefore unlikely that a person would be appointed as a guardian where the individual had expressed strong opposition, without good reason.
+In Scotland, notice must be served on all ‘interested parties’ at least 21 days before the guardianship hearing.
+This will always include the individual concerned, who is entitled to lodge objections.
+A guiding principle of the Adults with Incapacity (Scotland) Act 2000 is that the present and past wishes and feelings of the individual must be taken into account.

 Power of attorney